-14. What are my choices when voting on the shareholder proposal, and what vote is needed to adopt the proposal?
+15. What are my choices when voting, on an advisory basis, on the compensation of our named executive officers, and what vote is needed to adopt the proposal?

-In the vote on the shareholder proposal presented in the proxy statement, shareholders of record may:
+In the advisory vote on the compensation of our named executive officers, shareholders of record may:

-- vote in favor of the shareholder proposal;

-- vote against the shareholder proposal; or

-- abstain from voting on the shareholder proposal.
+- vote in favor of the compensation of our named executive officers; - vote against the compensation of our named executive officers; or - abstain from voting on the executive compensation proposal.

-The affirmative vote of a majority of the votes cast at the Meeting is required to adopt the shareholder proposal.
+The affirmative vote of a majority of the votes cast at the Meeting is required to approve the executive compensation proposal.
+Even though your vote is advisory and therefore will not be binding on the Company, the Board will review and consider the voting results when making future decisions regarding executive compensation.

-The Board recommends a vote AGAINST the shareholder proposal.
+The Board recommends a vote FOR the executive compensation proposal.